Getting a New Puppy?

 Puppies Aren't Cheap!

-Pedigree puppies aren't cheap!
+Pedigree puppies are costly; they're not cheap!

 After the initial cost of paying for your puppy and shelling out for his immediate needs (collar, lead, bowls, identity tags, crate, blankets, toys), there will be extra, ongoing costs, such as: